pipolinlab/ExplorePipolin/README.md

 All options can be checked by running `python <path>/Easyfig.py --help`.

-NOTE: Use `--skip-colours` if you do not need the colours.
+NOTE: Use `--skip-colours` when running ExplorePipolin if you do not need the colours.

 #### Example
 ![figure_ex.png](figure_ex.png)